This course examines photography as a social actor and its history in telling truths and making facts.

 Focuses on the role scientific practices and technologies play in cultural production.

-Draws on histories of scientific expeditions, colonialism, pilgrimage, migration, trade and tourism to begin to think about what it means to travel and how it shapes identity, place, space and time.
+Draws on histories of scientific expeditions, colonialism, pilgrimage, migration, trade and tourism to think about what it means to travel and how travel shapes identity, place, space and time.

 I have also taught courses on ethnographic film, the politics of humanitarian aid, and museum theory.